-Importantly, the detection of any increase in VO2VT1 is expected to be more closely associated with the accompanied improvement of patients' functional status in everyday life compared to any increase in VO2peak.^{3,4} Indeed, upregulation of VO2VT1 is linked with an increased upper limit of exercise intensity that can be performed in the aerobic zone without undue dyspnoea.^{3,4} On the other hand, VO2peak represents the maximum aerobic capacity that is classically reproduced only experimentally and is not actually reached in everyday activities of patients with HF.^{3,4} In this context, future studies can confirm these considerations evaluating the association of the improvement of indices of quality of life in HF patients with reduced EF undergoing cardiac rehabilitation with the changes in VO2peak and VO2VT1.
+4.4.
+UTILITY OF VO2VT1 IN EXERCISE PRESCRIP-TION.
+Importantly, the detection of any increase in VO2VT1 is expected to be more closely associated with the accompanied improvement of patients' functional status in everyday life compared with any increase in VO2peak.^{3,4} Indeed, upregulation of VO2VT1 is linked with an increased upper limit of exercise intensity that can be performed in the aerobic zone without undue dyspnea.^{3,4} Conversely, VO2peak represents the maximum aerobic capacity that is classically reproduced only experimentally and is not actually reached in everyday activities of patients with HF.^{3,4} In this context, future studies can confirm these considerations evaluating the association of changes in VO2peak and VO2VT1 with the improvement of indices of quality of life in HF patients with reduced EF undergoing cardiac rehabilitation.

-With regard to reassessment of VO2VT1 in HF patients during cardiac rehabilitation, the documentation of no increase in VO2VT1 after a period of exercise training compared to baseline can reasonably indicate that training programme is ineffective or the existence of overtraining.
-Even more, the detection of any upregulation of VT1 has an additional clinical significance, as it can guide exercise prescription in CAE to revise the recommended intensity of exercise to a higher level equal to the new VT1.^{3,4} Therefore, the continuing reassessment of VO2VT1 in HF patients during cardiac rehabilitation not only can detect any improvement in endurance capacity more accurately, but also can influence the prescribed intensity of CAE in a dynamic manner making exercise prescription more efficient.^{3,4} increases in VO2peak in healthy individuals and patients with coronary artery disease, but not in HF patients with EF < 45%.^{50,51} In this respect, the potential of high intensity exercise training in the context of IT to result in superior improvements of endurance capacity may be diminished in HF patients with reduced EF.
-A plausible explanation may be the fact these frail individuals possibly could not attain adequately high exercise intensities during IT to elicit advantageous responses of endurance capacity compared to CAE.
+With regard to reassessment of VO2VT1 in HF patients during cardiac rehabilitation, the documentation of no increase in VO2VT1 after a period of exercise training relative to baseline can reasonably indicate that the training program is ineffective or that overtraining has occurred.
+Furthermore, the detection of any upregulation of VT1 has an additional clinical significance, as it can guide exercise prescription in CAE to revise the recommended intensity of exercise to a higher level equal to the new VT1.^{3,4} Therefore, the continuing reassessment of VO2VT1 in HF patients during cardiac rehabilitation can not only detect any improvement in endurance capacity more accurately, but also influence the prescribed intensity of CAE in a dynamic manner, improving the efficiency of exercise prescription.^{3,4}

+4.5.
+THE DIFFERENTIAL EFFECTS OF CAE AND IT ON VO2peak AND VO2VT1.
+The current study showed that the exercise training-induced changes in VO2peak and VO2VT1 did not differ between CAE and IT in HF patients with reduced EF undergoing cardiac rehabilitation.
+Consistently, previous studies have shown that IT can induce greater increases in VO2peak in healthy individuals and patients with coronary artery disease, but not in HF patients with EF <45%.^{50,51} In this respect, the potential of highintensity exercise training in the context of IT to result in superior improvements of endurance capacity may be diminished in HF patients with reduced EF.
+A plausible explanation may be the fact that these frail individuals possibly cannot attain adequately high exercise intensities during IT to elicit advantageous responses of endurance capacity compared with CAE.